The Stories on Values Competition 2017

 Your school will join many infant, primary and junior schools around the world in this event (as well as lots of other individuals and organisations with an interest in education).
 Your participation would also provide valuable evidence of your school’s compliance with your responsibility to provide high quality, stimulating social, moral, spiritual and cultural (SMSC) education for your pupils and their engagement with the modern world.

 What to do next

 The competition is open to children aged between 7 and 11 years old only.
-However, if you wish to involve younger children as well, we will be very happy to receive copies of drawings, paintings or posters (A4 size if possible) on the theme of values; we will publish the best of these in a similar way to the stories and will also consider awarding a special prize in this category.
+However, if you wish to involve younger children as well, we will be very happy to receive copies of drawings, paintings or posters (A4 size if possible) on the theme of values; we will publish the best of these in a similar way to the stories and poems and will also consider awarding a special prize in this category.

 > Click here for details about How to Enter this year’s competition.